Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/functions/win_utilities.md

 # Windows Utilities
-This part of Ikarus implement some WinAPI functions that can be used directly from Gothic scripts.
+This part of Ikarus implements some WinAPI functions that can be used directly from Gothic scripts.

 ## Initialization
 The best way to initialize all Ikarus functions is to call `MEM_InitAll()` in the `Init_Global()` initialization function.